RemoGrillo/ArxivDigest/README.md

 **ArXiv Digest and Personalized Recommendations using Large Language Models.**

+This is a customized fork for the [original repo of ArxivDigest.](https://github.com/AutoLLM/ArxivDigest).

 This repo aims to provide a better daily digest for newly published arXiv papers based on your own research interests and natural-language descriptions, using relevancy ratings from GPT.

 You can try it out on [Hugging Face](https://huggingface.co/spaces/AutoLLM/ArxivDigest) using your own OpenAI API key.